 Polio that affects the spinal cord usually destroys many of the motor neurons (nerve cells) that control the muscles of the body.
 During recovery from polio, you can't build new nerve cells.
 However, you can create new connections between surviving nerve cells and muscles, so you can recover your muscle strength by "re-wiring" your nerve connections.
 This is an effective way for your nervous system to compensate for polio, but it may be temporary.

 Normal aging likely also contributes to new weakness.
 Nervous system damaged by polio years earlier goes through a natural aging process that includes the loss of some strength.

 One theory for post-polio syndrome is that some of the poliovirus remains alive in the brain and spinal cord.
-This theory is controversial, because there is little evidence for it.
+This theory is controversial.

 People usually are affected by post-polio syndrome during middle or late adult life, decades after they first developed polio, after a long period of stability.
 The new symptoms sometimes emerge after an illness or injury.